 All applicants must be assessed to determine eligibility for receipt services.
 The type and length of assistance for which an eligible household qualifies is determined by their household income, stability of their current housing, and/or their homeless status.
-During the pandemic, ESG-CV subrecipients are expected to change assessment or prioritization to include COVID vulnerabilities such as age, specific health conditions, and/or medical fragility.
-Prioritization policy must be aligned with CDC recommendations for people at-risk of severe illness if they contract COVID.

 An initial evaluation to determine program eligibility of individuals and/or families will be conducted by the sub-recipients.
 Sub-recipients are expected to include documentation on the results of the eligibility assessment in the client's case file and identify which program source and program component the individuals or families are being assisted with, and the length of assistance needed.
 After the initial evaluation, the type and amount of assistance will be established to ensure the individual or family's needs are met to regain stability.